jopaulsajan/Filter/README.md

 # Filter
-A Program that applies image filters to BMP files, manipulating pixel values to demonstrate how color and structure can be dynamically transformed.
+Digital images can be represented as grids of pixels, with each pixel having a color value.
+In black-and-white images, one bit per pixel (0 for black, 1 for white) is sufficient.
+For colorful images, formats like BMP, JPEG, and PNG use 24-bit color, with 8 bits each for red, green, and blue (RGB).
+Adjusting these RGB values alters pixel colors, enabling various visual effects.
+In `helpers.c`, this program applies image filters to BMP files, manipulating pixel values to demonstrate how color and structure can be dynamically transformed.